TheDruidsKeeper/minecraft-overviewer-docker/README.md

 ![Build](https://github.com/TheDruidsKeeper/minecraft-overviewer-enhancements/workflows/CI/badge.svg)

 This is to dockerize the [Minecraft Overviewer](https://github.com/overviewer/Minecraft-Overviewer) project.
 Why isn't this just part of the original project you ask?
-Because @CounterPillow [rejected it](https://github.com/overviewer/Minecraft-Overviewer/pull/1805) for not wanting to maintain docker builds ¯\\\_(ツ)\_/¯.
+Because @CounterPillow [rejected it](https://github.com/overviewer/Minecraft-Overviewer/pull/1805) for not wanting to maintain a dockerfile ¯\\\_(ツ)\_/¯.

 ## Usage